To More Inquiry

 Mahamaham festival is celebrated in the Tamil Nadu state of India when Jupiter enters the sign of Leo.
 This festival is celebrated once in 12 years in the holy Mahamaham pond in the Kumbakonam town in the state of Tamil Nadu.
 Mahamaham festival starts with taking a dip in the Mahamaham tank.
 It is strongly believed that once in 12 years the holy rivers- Ganga and Yamuna meet this tank and thus taking a holy dip the sins of a person are washed away.

 This tank contains 12 sacred wells that are named after the 20 holy rivers that are flowing across India.
-As per the Hindu legend, it is believed that the sacred rivers like-Yamuna, Ganga, Sarayu, Saraswati, Mahanadi, Kaveri, and Narmada wished to get rid of the sins that people were washing away in them and thus reached to Lord Brahma.
-Lord Brahma then asked these holy rives to combine and take bath in Mahamaham to attain purity and thus the rivers are mixed and this is the best way to get rid of the sins on this festival.
+As per the Hindu legend, it is believed that the sacred rivers like Yamuna, Ganga, Sarayu, Saraswati, Mahanadi, Kaveri, and Narmada wished to get rid of the sins that people were washing away in them and thus reached Lord Brahma.
+Lord Brahma then asked these holy rivers to combine and take a bath in Mahamaham to attain purity and thus the rivers are mixed and this is the best way to get rid of the sins of this festival.

 The deities of the temples of Kumbakonam are bathed with the devotees and this ceremony is known as Theerthavari.
 Make sure to visit Tamil Nadu at the time of this auspicious festival to witness the splendor of this grand festival.